neok/oioi-documentation/docs/glossary.rst

     * The literal ``E``
     * ID of the EVSE (letters, numbers, and the literal ``*``; 1 - 30 characters)

+    .. note:: When you are based in Germany, please see here for more general information and details on how to register a CPO identifier: `BDEW Codes`_.

     See also `Wikipedia Charging Station`_.

 .. _glossary-cpo: